TinyMito/lighthouse-web-notes/README.md

 | Compare Arrays with Nested Array | [Snippet](wiki/recursion.md#recursion-with-arrays) |
 | Compare Objects with Nested Objects | [Snippet](wiki/recursion.md#recursion-with-objects) |
 | Compare Objects with Nested Mixed | ... |

-## Notes to check with Mentors
-- Recursive in for loop.